npge/npge/README.md

       pangenome criteria;
     * `check/consensuses.fasta` consensus sequences of blocks
       passed to BLAST;
-    * `hits.blast` output of BLAST all-agaibst-all run on consensuses;
+    * `hits.blast` output of BLAST all-against-all run on consensuses;
     * `all-blast-hits.bs` and `all-blast-hits.bi` all BLAST hits
       as block sets;